Korean food is notorious for being spicy.

 Quick Summary

-• Chili peppers arrived in the late 16th century but took off in the mid-20th century in South Korea.
+- Chili peppers arrived in the late 16th century but took off in the mid-20th century in South Korea.

-• Koreans eat spicy food to cope with stress from the war, poverty, and rapid modernization as a temporary escape from life’s hardships.
+- Koreans eat spicy food to cope with stress from the war, poverty, and rapid modernization as a temporary escape from life’s hardships.

-• In the 2010s, life continued to be stressful, and Korean spicy food shifted from being enjoyable to simply causing pain.
+- In the 2010s, life continued to be stressful, and Korean spicy food shifted from being enjoyable to simply causing pain.

-• Now many Koreans have “Maebbushim” (pride in their ability to handle extreme spiciness).
+- Now many Koreans have “Maebbushim” (pride in their ability to handle extreme spiciness).

 When Did Koreans Start Eating Chili Pepper?

-But it’s still unclear when and where it came from according to the Health Kyunghyang article, “When Did the ‘Red Pepper’ That Is Always Included in Kimchi Come to Korea?” written by Dr. Dong-ha Han, Doctor of Oriental Medicine.
+But it’s still unclear when and where they came from according to the Health Kyunghyang article, “When Did the ‘Red Pepper’ That Is Always Included in Kimchi Come to Korea?” written by Dr. Dong-ha Han, Doctor of Oriental Medicine.

 Yet it wasn’t until the mid-20th century that chili peppers really took off.